thoughtbot/guides/code-review/README.md

 Code Review
 ===========

 A guide for reviewing code and having your code reviewed.
+Watch a presentation that covers this material from [Derek Prior at RailsConf 2015](https://www.youtube.com/watch?v=PJjmw9TRB7s).

 Everyone
 --------